wxMEdit/wxMEdit/README.txt

    a.
 MinGW32 GNU C++ 3.x~9.x:
       Required Tools and Libraries to compile:
       1. Bakefile 0.2.9~0.2.11
-      2. wxWidgets 2.8/3.0 with Unicode enabled
+      2. wxWidgets 2.8/3.0 with Unicode enabled and GTK 3 or 2
       3. Boost 1.53.0 or higher
       4. ICU4C 50 or higher
       5. libcurl 7.15.5 or higher